Omkar4682/Nova-Bank/README.md

 Nova Banking Web Application

-A secure and role-based banking web application built using Django and MySQL that simulates
+A secure and role-based Authenticated banking web application built using Django and MySQL that simulates
 banking operations such as account Creation and permitions to Account , deposits, withdrawals, fund transfers, and transaction tracking ,Balance Checking .

 Live Demo